-First, we estimate the PW as the full-width of the pulse at its half-maximum (FWHM).
-For almostperiodic pulse train obtained numerically, we sample the pulses with the mean period T{mean} of this train (see Fig. 3a) and calculate the mean width of these pulses [25, 23].
-The main disadvantage of this approach is that it ignores the presence of long non-vanishing pulse tails and satellite pulses with peak powers less then one half of the main pulse peak power.

-The effective PW (see Fig. 3b) is defined as the width of a rectangular pulse having the same peak power P{max} and the same energy as the original pulse:
+The PW estimated as the full-width of the pulse at its half-maximum (FWHM) [26], [29] is indicated in Fig. 3(a).
+The main disadvantage of this approach is that it ignores the presence of long non-vanishing pulse tails and small satellite pulses.
+The effective PW [see Fig. 3(b)] is defined as the width of a rectangular pulse having the same peak power P{max} and the same energy as the original pulse:

-$$PW{eff} = \frac{T{mean}P{mean}}{P{max}},\tag{9}$$
+$$PW{eff} = T{mean} P{mean} / P{max}, \tag{9}$$

 where P{mean} is the mean power of the emitted field.
 This definition is easy to understand at an intuitive level and it accounts for the wings of the pulse.
 However, the PW estimations performed using this method become inadequate when the decay rate of the wings is too small, and especially when the field power between two subsequent pulses in the train does not drop to zero.

-A common approach to estimate the PW is based on the evaluation of the FWHM of the autocorrelation (AC) function of the emitted field intensity P(t) (see Fig. 3c).
-Usually the width of the AC function is broader then the width of the original pulse by the so-called deconvolution factor.
-It is equal to $\sqrt{2}$ for a Gaussian pulse profile, and ≈ 1.54 for a hyperbolic secant squared ($sech^2$) pulse.
-In addition, unlike the original pulse profile the AC function is always symmetric, see panels (a) and (c) of Fig. 3.
+Finally, the estimation of the PW based on the evaluation of the FWHM of the (normalized) AC function is illustrated by Fig. 3(c).
+The AC function is broader then the original pulse by the deconvolution factor (e.g., $\sqrt{2}$ for a Gaussian pulse profile).
+Unlike the original pulse profile the AC function is always symmetric, see panels (a) and (c) of Fig. 3.